 Your local mortgage lender can provide more details about property requirements for specific condos in your area.

 What the New Rules Mean for Borrowers

-Essentially, this change in FHA rules for condos will make more homes available for FHA financing.
+Essentially, this change in FHA rules for condos will make more homes available for FHA-insured financing.
 Over the last few years, condos were a tiny percentage of the overall number of existing FHA loans.
 By bringing back the spot approval, more people can seek out condos for potential loan approvals.